Laptop Repair tips for; Patriot/EI system/DSG320/PCWorld

 button there.
 The current number of members of about 420000 is hyperlinked to the global statistics page for a

 more up to date figure.
-However readers should be aware that figures are
+However readers should be aware that figures are sometimes

-nightly for a couple of hours.
-For the same reason I don’t use widgets that
+couple of hours.
+For the same reason I don’t use widgets that brag up to date

-brag up to date details because they display garbage during these updates.
+details because they display garbage during these updates.

 2 November 2008 5AM